-- (a) on any public street, park or other public place, except to such persons who willingly accept it; - (b) upon any premises where signs against trespassing or advertising are posted; - (c) upon any premises where the owner or occupant thereof has verbally or in writing instructed the person not to do so; - (d) upon any premises which are temporarily or continuously uninhabited or vacant.
+(a) on any public street, park or other public place, except to such persons who willingly accept it;

+(b) upon any premises where signs against trespassing or advertising are posted;

+(c) upon any premises where the owner or occupant thereof has verbally or in writing instructed the person not to do so;

+(d) upon any premises which are temporarily or continuously uninhabited or vacant.

 10-1-109.
-Firearms and Weapons.
+Firearms, Weapons, and Shooting Ranges.

+- (a) Except as provided in subsection (b), it is unlawful: - (i) to hunt within the City limits of Bountiful;

+(ii) to discharge any air gun, BB gun, slingshot, crossbow, bow and arrows, or similar contrivance;

+(iii) to discharge any firearm within the City, or when the projectile will come to rest or is intended to come to rest within the City limits;

+(iv) to construct, erect, maintain, allow or otherwise utlize a shooting course, skeet station, bullet or arrow backstop or box, or similar shooting range within a residential zone in Bountiful City;

+(v) to erect, maintain, allow or otherwise utilize a target or targets for the purpose of discharging a dangerous weapon, shotgun, pistol, firearm, bow and arrow or similar contrivance at the target or targets from, toward or within a residential zone in Bountiful City.

+(b) Hunting and discharging firearms, bows and arrows and other weapons, are lawful if done with written permission from City officials pursuant to a City-authorized activity.

-- (a) Except as provided in subsection (b), it is unlawful: - (i) to hunt within the City limits of Bountiful; - (ii) to discharge any air gun, BB gun, slingshot, crossbow, bow and arrows, or similar contrivance; - (iii) to discharge any firearm within the City, or when the projectile will come to rest or is intended to come to rest within the City limits.
-This shall not apply, however, to peace officers acting within the scope of their duties, or to those acting in reasonable self-defense, or to patrons of a lawfully operated shooting range. - (b) Hunting and discharging firearms, bows and arrows and other weapons, are lawful if done with written permission from City officials pursuant to a City-authorized activity.
+(c) This Section 10-1-109 shall not apply to peace officers acting within the scope of their duties, or to those acting in reasonable self-defense, or to owners and patrons of a lawfully operated and permitted shooting range.